Dry bulk cargo barge: Operations

-When a barge is picked up by a boat, the on watch deck crew does an inspection of each barge that includes the following:
+When a barge is picked up by a boat, the on watch deck crew does an inspection of each barge for items such as cargo spillage, pollution and trash.

-Each void tank is inspected for water.
-If water is found it is visually inspected for a sheen.

-The deck of each barge is visually inspected for cargo spillage or trash.

 Barge inspections are recorded on a barge inspection form.

-It is common for a barge to be handled by multiple vessels and even multiple vessels each barge voyage (empty to empty).

 Barge inspection forms are maintained shore side.

-At least once every watch, the deck crew inspects the void tanks of each barge to ensure that no water is being taken on.
+At least once every watch, the deck crew should inspect the void tanks of each barge to ensure that no water is being taken on.